 Sue: Please let him bump into Ian.
 Please.

-He is joined by his future selves.
-The Doctor’s companions huddle together for a quick chat.
+When the Doctor is joined by his future selves, his companions huddle together for a quick chat.

-Me: This is what it’s like in the bar at a Doctor Who convention.
-You’ll find out in a couple of weeks.
+Sue: This is what it must be like in the bar at a Doctor Who convention.

-The Fifth Doctor confronts the real villain of the piece – Borusa.
+Meanwhile the Fifth Doctor confronts the story’s real villain – Borusa.